terablockchain/terahub/Source/README.md

 ---

 Notary.js - Responsible signing of events in the Tera blockchain.
+Notary Pool (Notary.js) - pool of notaries (Notary), organizes responsible signature creation.
+The correctness of the signature is guaranteed by the insurance deposit.
+Bridge (Bridge.js/Bridge.sol) - bridges across to other blockchains, organizes the transfer of coins, provides an interface to the user who needs to transfer coins.
+On the interface part, it looks at two blockchains at once to control the correctness of transactions.
+In case of incorrect behavior of the validators, it sends the cryptographic proof to the notary pool.
+DeFi - smart contracts for which the profit from commission fees from notaries is deducted.
+It can be owned by either one person or several on the principle of a joint-stock company through the sale of tokens.
+The funds from the token sale are used to cover the notary's security deposit.

 ---
 There are 3 types of actors in the exchange scheme:
 1. User account Tera
-2. Ethereum User Account
+2. Ethereum/Binance User Account
 3. Bridge Validators

 Physically, the users of items 1 and 2 can match.